foriequal0/git-trim/README.md

 There are so many lines of commands to type and many statuses of branches that corresponding to PRs that you've sent.
 Were they merged or rejected?
 Did I forget to delete the remote branch after it is merged?

 After some working with the repository, you'll execute `git fetch --prune` or `git remote update --prune` occasionally.
-However, you'll likely see the mess of local branches that are already merged and removed on the remote or remote branches that are merged but the maintainer forgot to delete them.
+However, you'll likely see the mess of local branches that are already merged and removed on the remote.
+Because `git fetch --prune` only deletes `refs/remotes/<remote>/<branch>` but not corresponding `refs/heads/<branch>` for you.
+It is worse if remote branches that are merged but the maintainer forgot to delete them, the `refs/remotes/<remote>/<branch>` would not be removed and so on even if you know that it is merged into the master.

 ![before](images/0-before.png)